FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 },
 ```

-Inside the `loadFox` method instead of printing result to the console we will assign `response.data.message` (which is actually the image URL) to the `currentDogLink` property:
+Inside the `loadFox` method instead of printing result to the console we will assign `response.data.message` (which is actually the image URL) to the `currentFoxUrl` property:

 ```js
 loadFox: async function () {